-KPI: Achievement rate of supporting actions backed by EDF encouraging relocation and maintaining nuclear industry skills ("France Relance" Progamme)
+KPI: Achievement rate of supporting actions backed by EDF encouraging relocation and maintaining nuclear industry skills (France Relance Programme)

 The indicator is the ratio, expressed as a percentage, between the number of actions carried out (completed) and the total number of actions programmed among the EDF actions supported by the France Relance programme.
-This action plan includes three main areas: contribution to a support fund for SMEs/ intermediate-sized enterprises in the nuclear industry, skills development and reindustrialisation.
+This action plan includes three main areas: the contribution to a support fund for SMEs/intermediate-sized companies in the nuclear sector, the reinforcement of skills and lastly reindustrialisation.
+In 2023, one of the seven actions initially defined became inapplicable and was therefore removed from the scope of the KPI.
+In addition, one of the six remaining actions, relating to the number of graduate scholarship holders, was updated.
+The rate of completion is therefore now based on the balance of actions completed for the six total actions covering the three areas mentioned above.